media we like - May 2026

 George Augustus was married once before, but lost all of his children in WWI, and the marriage dissolved sometime after.
 When he married “Nana” Anna, it promised a new beginning.
 While George and the kids tended the farm, Anna would visit schools & community groups to give talks on her proprietary cattle breeding methods.

-Because of the farm’s success, though modest, George and Anna were able to purchase a small plot of land down the road in Ashburnham, MA, in early 1923 from a good friend and fellow farmer.
-An undeveloped grassy patch that sloped casually down to the silty beaches of Billy Ward’s pond.
+George and Anna were able to purchase a small plot of land down the road in Ashburnham, MA in early 1923 from a good friend and fellow farmer.
+An undeveloped grassy patch sloping down to Billy Ward’s pond.

 Deed-in-hand, they hired the man that sold them the land to build a 3-bedroom cabin: